Spatial Data Augmentation with Simulated Room Impulse Responses for Sound Event Localization and Detection: Experiment

 We prepared two types of CRNNs: the conventional CRNN used in~\cite{cao2019polyphonic} and RD3Net~\cite{takahashi2021densely}.
 Both networks have four convolutional blocks followed by a GRU.
 They take frame-wise multi-channel amplitude spectrograms and inter-channel phase differences~(IPDs) as frame-wise features and output frame-wise ACCDOA.
 The STFT was applied with a configuration having a 20-ms frame length and 10-ms frame hop.

 The IRS was applied to the training data by adding new training folds created by the IRS.
 In this experiment, we added 2~folds, which increased the amount of training data by 50\%.
-The reverberation time~(RT60) was randomly set to be within 100 to 500~ms. The thresholds for our interference elimination block, $\alpha$ and $\beta$, were 0.3 and 0.4 respectively.
+The thresholds for our interference elimination block, $\alpha$ and $\beta$, were 0.3 and 0.4 respectively.
 The $f_{\text{min}}$ and $f_{\text{max}}$ were 100~Hz and 4~kHz, respectively.
 A minimum variance distortionless response (MVDR) beamformer~\cite{souden2009optimal} was applied to the CGMM-based beamformer block.
+In the RIR simulation block, the reverberation time~(RT60) was randomly set to be within 100 to 500~ms. We only simulated static impulse responses.
+The SN3D normalization scheme of Ambisonics was used in the format converter block~\cite{politis2020dataset}.
 For comparison, the MCS was also applied by using covariance matrices for the spatial information instead of RIRs.
 In addition, we investigated the efficiency of combining the IRS and other augmentation techniques, that is, EMDA, rotation augmentation methods, and a multi-channel version of SpecAugment, whose efficacy were already shown in \cite{shimada2021ensemble}.
 These augmentation techniques were applied on-the-fly~\cite{erdogan2018investigations}.

 The frame length of the network input during training was 128 frames except for the experiment to show the performance of RD3Net.
 The batch size for the training was 32.
 The learning rate was linearly increased from 0.0 to 0.001 with 50,000 iterations~\cite{goyal2017accurate}.
 After the warm-up, the learning rate was decreased by 10\% if the SELD score of the validation did not improve in 40,000 consecutive iterations.
 We used the Adam optimizer with a weight decay of~$10^{-6}$.
 We validated and saved model weights every 10,000 iterations up to 400,000 iterations.
 Finally, we averaged the model weights from the last 5 models as in \cite{karita2019comparative}.